kehantan/labbook/docs/cell_culture/cell_seed.rst

 Cell seeding
 ============

+**Objective:** Seed cells for further experiments.

-Cell seeding simply means we place the cell into the container we want the cells to grow (well plate, culture flask, etc.).
+Cell seeding simply means placing the cell into the container we want the cells to grow (well plate, culture flask, etc.) for further experiments or maintaining the cell lines.

 The number of cells to seed depends on several factors: